Alejogb1/job-board/blog-data/module-mpmath-has-no-attribute-rational-python.md

 id: "module-mpmath-has-no-attribute-rational-python"
 ---

-Okay so you're running into that old chestnut where `mpmath` is playing hard to get with its `rational` attribute huh?
+Okay so you're running into that old chestnut where `mpmath` is playing hard to get with its `rational` attribute right?
 Been there done that got the t-shirt and a few sleepless nights debugging it let me tell you

 First off let's break it down real quick `mpmath` yeah that's the multi-precision floating-point library the one you reach for when regular floats just won't cut it because they're like trying to measure the galaxy with a ruler right